kahmahMaxi/kahmahMaxi/README.md

 ## Hi, Maxi here 👋

-I’m a **self-taught full-stack, web, mobile, and blockchain developer** with a knack for building things end-to-end — from idea → launch.
+I’m a **full-stack, web, mobile, and blockchain developer** with a knack for building things end-to-end — from idea → launch.
 I love shipping fast, solving tough problems, and working with startups at the intersection of **AI x Web3** 🚀

 ---